Nominet UK: 2021 removal of directors

-Result
+In the lead up to the vote at the EGM a number of Nominet members publicly announced their position on the resolution to be tabled at the EGM.
+Tucows, Namecheap, LINX, and Krystal Hosting all announced they would support the removal of the directors.
+Blacknight stated that they would vote against, with their CEO stating that "there should be a dialogue – not a double-barreled shotgun".
+Google announced that it did not intend to vote on the motion.

+Results

 The Extraordinary General Meeting (EGM) was held on 22 March 2021.
 The motion to remove the five directors from the board was carried with 53.5% of the votes for the motion, and 47.26% against.
+Following the EGM, Nominet stated that "Eleanor Bradley and Ben Hill remain in their executive posts."

 Five of the original Nominet founders (Richard Almeida, Willie Black, Alex Bligh, Keith Mitchell, and Nigel Titley) pledged their "commitment to support Sir Michael Lyons and Axel Pawlik if they are appointed to the board of Nominet UK, in whatever way we reasonably can with matters relating to the future of Nominet".